wojtkowiak/mongoqp/README.md

 #### Docker Setup
 Clone the repo

-You just have to add the mongo uri in config.php and run commands :
+You just have to add the mongo uri in config.php.dist and run commands :
 ```
-$ docker build -t <your-docker-account>/mongoqp .
+$ docker build -t mongoqp .
 ```

 then run it using

 ```
-$ docker run  <your-docker-account>/mongoqp
+$ docker run -p 8080:8080 mongoqp
 ```